From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 KPI reports focus on tracking the performance of specific metrics that are critical to the organization’s success.
 They provide a concise overview of the organization’s performance against its key objectives.

-The metrics varies based on what departments you have.
-However, here’s the list with most important KPIs any manager should measure:
+The metrics vary based on what departments you have.
+However, here’s the list of most important KPIs any manager should measure:

 • Sales KPIs: